tw-amirrahimizadeh/asurion-dbt-airflow/docs/how_to_run_this_project.md

-## Setting up a local environment
-The next few sections will help you set up a local development environment where you can quickly test your changes, before opening a Pull Request.

 ### Creating a fork

 The first thing you need to do, is to create a fork of the repository.
 You can do so by clicking on the `Fork`